Amsterdam/amsterdam-app-frontend/.docs/scripts.md

 - If an npm package includes native iOS code (e.g., camera or location access), it will be linked through CocoaPods as a pod.
 This allows the native iOS code from the npm package to be properly integrated and compiled within the iOS project.

 - `Podfile` and `Podfile.lock` are the files where versions of gems are defined and locked.
-Typically, you might use bundle exec to run commands that involve gems (e.g., bundle exec pod install).

 **Metro Bundler**